 However, Hatta points out, it doesn’t make a difference if plastic bottles are still being used excessively and disposed of carelessly.
 As each metre of the fabric can only be made up of seven to eight plastic bottles, he hopes this collection can also inspire people to be more conscious of their plastic consumption.

 Kloth Lifestyle comes to the rescue

 During the research and development phase of his collection, Hatta felt he needed to get the right information about recycled materials and the exact data of textile waste in Malaysia.
-He took up the help of SWCorp and Kloth Malaysia, resulting in their tripartite collaboration towards this collection.
+He took up the help of SWCorp and Kloth Lifestyle, resulting in their tripartite collaboration towards this collection.

 Whilst SWCorp provided their vast data on the subject, the sought-after fabric was provided by Kloth, a social organisation aiming to keep fabric and plastic out of landfills by pioneering a circular economy model.

 Co-founders and long time friends, Suzy (Nik Suzila) and Sarah (Sarahah Kedah), made waves through the success of their Kloth Cares Recycling Fabric Movement in 2018, where they quickly accomplished the goal of collecting 188,000 kilograms of locally donated fabric in just 11 months.
 Today, they’ve collected over 800,000 kilograms of fabric and installed over 300 donation bins.